Failing to hash into supersingular isogeny graphs: Iterating to supersingular -invariants

-\begin{remark} This is no better than finding a supersingular curve (root of $H_p(t)$) by randomly guessing.
-The probability of a random curve being supersingular is on the order of $1/\sqrt{p}$.
-We can check each guess by evaluating $H_p(t)$ (equivalently counting points using Schoof's algorithm).
-Checking $k$ random curves would require $k$ evaluations of $H_p(t)$, and would find a supersingular one with similar probability to the iterative method. \end{remark}
+\begin{remark} The probability of a random curve being supersingular is on the order of $1/\sqrt{p}$.
+We can check whether a randomly chosen $j$-invariant is supersingular by evaluating $H_p(t)$.
+Checking $k+1$ random curves would require $k+1$ evaluations of $H_p(t)$, and again would find a supersingular $j$-invariant in $\F_p$ with probability on the order of $(k+1)/\sqrt{p}$.
+In particular, the iterative method is no better than randomly guessing and neither approach can efficiently find a supersingular $j$-invariant. \end{remark}

 \begin{remark} For the iterative method to offer an improvement, we would need a way to make a ``giant step'' and efficiently iterate multiple times at once.
 For example, given the $n$th iteration we would like to be able to efficiently compute the $2n$th iteration.
 We do not know if this is possible. \end{remark}